JJBR13/Justin-Brown-milestone-project-one/README.md

 -[tiny.png](https://tinypng.com/): Used to compress media files to maintain good load speed throughout the site.
 -[unsplash](https://unsplash.com/): Open resource to get media files, such as images for hero section and galleries.

+## Logo Creation

+-Flat Icon (<a href="https://www.flaticon.com/free-icons/camper" title="camper icons">Camper icons created by Freepik - Flaticon</a>): This allowed the camper van icon to be used and imported.